WozzyA/webcam-rtsp-server/README.md

 # Webcam RTSP server

-Some scripts to quickly get an RTSP server running using your webcam.
+Some scripts to quickly get an RTSP server running using your webcam (to make your webcam usable with [Moducam](https://github.com/Moducam/moducam), for example)

 ## Running
 ### Method 1